 - System Maintenance: Data can be deleted by system maintenance processes, file restores, or disk cleanup tools.

-- User Actions: Some users have a mistaken (yet reasonable) expectation of data persistence that lead them to uninstall an extension, clear browser data, or run cleaner tools without first backing up extension data.
+- User Actions: Some users have an expectation of data persistence that may lead them to uninstall an extension, clear browser data, or run cleaner tools without first backing up data.

 Unfortunately there is not much an extension can do to prevent deletion in these cases.
 It can only try to account for it after the fact.

-User reports and testimony from other extension developers seem to indicate the presence of data corruption bugs in browsers, browser implementations of IndexedDB, and/or third-party IndexedDB libraries.
+User reports and testimony from other extension developers indicate the presence of data corruption bugs in browsers, their implementation of IndexedDB, and/or third-party IndexedDB libraries.

 Unfortunately there is very little information about these kinds of bugs as they tend to be multivariate and difficult to reproduce.

-Some evidence suggests that occurrences of data corruption may be correlated with browser updates, extension updates, power outages, or system crashes but there is no hard data known to us definitively implicating any of these as contributing factors.
+Some evidence suggests that occurrences of data corruption may be correlated with browser updates, extension updates, power outages, or system crashes but there is no specific information available related to these factors.

 Diagnosis